 The Cleveland Institute of Art is another small (fewer than 650 undergraduate students) private college.
 Niche.com has graded them with a B-, based on high scores for diversity but low scores for the campus, as well as average scores in other categories.
 They have ranked #110 Best Colleges for Design in America as well.
 Students at the Cleveland Institute of Art major in Industrial and Product Design, Illustration, Animation/Video Graphics/Special Effects, and Health Professions, as well as over ten more areas of study.
 Niche.com has also ranked the Cleveland Institute of Art as #41 for Most Liberal Colleges in America and #90 of 746 Best Colleges for Art in America.

 Highest Salary After Attending: $44,237

 Lake Erie is a private college with an enrollment of 726 undergraduate students.
-The school has a variety of programs for students to choose from, such as Nursing and Health Sciences, Social Work, and Teacher Education.
+Students can study Nursing and Health Sciences, Social Work, and Teacher Education.
 With their strong focus on student centered learning, Lake Erie is quickly becoming one of the top schools in the area.
-The admissions process for Lake Erie is somewhat competitive, with a 70% acceptance rate.
+The admissions process for Lake Erie is somewhat competitive with a 70% acceptance rate.
 This may be because of the small atmosphere of the school and a large number of applicants.
 Lake Erie graduates are ready to take on the world.
-Lake Erie’s world-class academics and state-of-the-art facilities have prepared their students for success in the real world.
-The school is among the most affordable public universities in America, and graduates go on to have a starting salary of $31,200.
+Lake Erie provides world-class academics and state-of-the-art facilities to create the best education.
+The school remains among the most affordable public universities in America.

 15. The North Coast College